mmikkel/CacheFlag-Craft3/README.md

 {% endcacheflag %}
 ```

 (It's also possible to omit the `flagged` parameter and only use `with elements`, but at that point the `{% cacheflag %}` tag would work identically to the native `{% cache %}` tag, and you should probably just use the latter.)

-## Using Cache Flag

-Install the plugin, then visit Cache Flag's CP Section (there'll be a "Cache Flag" button in your Control Panel's main menu), and add flags to your content as needed.
-Then, add `{% cacheflag %}` tags around the template code you want to cache.
+## Project Config

+Cache Flag supports Project Config since v.
+1.2.0.
+If you're upgrading from an earlier version, the relevant yaml files will be created as a migration when you upgrade.

+## Upgrading from Craft 2

+**Since v.
+1.2.0, Cache Flag will attempt to migrate any flags from the old `templatecaches_flagged` database table upon install.** Make sure that all flags are carried over, if not any missing flags will have to be re-added in Cache Flag's CP section.

 ## Events